tystar86/python_exercises/Tasks/data_structures.md

 ```

 #3.
->Write a Python program to display all the member name of an enum class ordered by their values.
+>Write a function to display all the member name of an enum class ordered by their values.

 **Expected Output:**
 ```